code-miguel/nightmare/README.md

 *  JavaScript

 # To-do:
-*  Change if statement to forEach()
-*  Create txt or js file(s) to include emails and passwords
+*  Create database.
+Allow user to select emails (with their respected passwords)
 *  Set up proxies

 # Future:
-*  Build database to record the results of each post
+*  How to take into account of pop ups on the home page